LostBeard/Anaglyphohol/README.md

 ## Known issues
 - Currently only Google Chrome on Windows has been tested.
 Firefox desktop support is planned.
 - Some websites and some images on websites do not work.
 Ex.
 Google Photos does not work.
 - Almost not user configurable settings.
-User settigns are planned.
+User settings are planned.

 ## Notes
 Anaglyphohol adds a border to images it identifies for conversion when enabled.
 - Orange - queued for conversion
 - Green - already converted and showing the anaglyph image
 - Blue - the image currently being converted
-- Red - conversion failed
+- Red - conversion failed (may requeue)
 - None - Not supported (too small... less than 100x100), or not an `<img>` element.

+### Conversion priority
+Images are added to the conversion queue in the order they are found.
+Moving your mouse over an image will move the image to the front of the queue.

 ## Screenshots
 Bing image search in red cyan